Kerkrade Centrum railway station

-Kerkrade Centrum is a railway station in Kerkrade, the Netherlands.
+Kerkrade Centrum is a railway station in Kerkrade, Netherlands.
 The station was built in 1933 on the Schaesberg–Simpelveld railway and is the eastern terminus of the Heuvellandlijn (Maastricht–Kerkrade).
 However, as the Dutch Railways deemed it unprofitable at the time, the station did not see passenger services until 15 May 1949, when regular passenger services finally commenced on the Schaesberg–Simpelveld railway.
 Train services were operated by Veolia until 11 December 2016, when Arriva took over.

 The station is about 200 m north of the German border.

 The station is also served by the ZLSM heritage steam train to Schin op Geul and Simpelveld as well as Germany.

 Train services

 The following local train services call at this station: